Jury takes shape for Potter trial in Daunte Wright's death

 On Tuesday — the first day of jury selection — an attorney for Potter said jurors would hear directly from the former officer, who resigned two days after she shot and killed Wright.
 Body-camera video recorded the shooting, with Potter heard saying, “Taser, Taser Taser” before she fired, followed by, “I grabbed the wrong (expletive) gun.” .

-“Officer Potter will testify and tell you what she remembers happened, so you will know not just from the video but from the officers at the scene and Officer Potter herself what was occurring,” Paul Engh, one of her attorneys, told a potential juror.

-Wright was shot in Brooklyn Center as former Minneapolis Officer Derek Chauvin was standing trial only miles (kilometers) away for killing Floyd, and Wright’s death sparked several nights of intense protests in the suburb.
+Wright was shot in Brooklyn Center as former Minneapolis Officer Derek Chauvin was standing trial only 10 miles (16 kilometers) away for killing Floyd, and Wright’s death sparked several nights of intense protests in the suburb.

-Jurors’ names were being withheld and they were not shown on the livestream of the trial.
+Jurors’ names are being withheld and they were not shown on the livestream of the trial.

 The most serious charge against Potter requires prosecutors to prove recklessness; the lesser only requires them to prove culpable negligence.
 Minnesota’s sentencing guidelines call for a sentence of just over seven years on the first-degree manslaughter count and four years on the second-degree one.
 Prosecutors have said they would seek a longer sentence.